 Active investing means that a fund manager will create a portfolio of funds for you with the objective of BEATING the market.

-They will strategically build this portfolio based on research and will make case by case decisions on whether to buy, sell or hold in the belief that these companies or sectors are going to grow at a faster rate than the rest of the market.
+They will strategically build this portfolio based on research and will make a case by case decision on whether to buy, sell or hold in the belief that these companies or sectors are going to grow at a faster rate than the rest of the market.

 Active fund managers will frequently buy and sell stocks and every time they make a trade, this incurs fees and charges which is taken out of your investment.

 In addition to the frequent trading, your fees will also need to cover a team of people who are inputting into the portfolio selection which could include any combination of company analysts, industry analysts, market analysts, financial analysts, data scientists, commodities and foreign exchange experts and economists.

 The overall aim is that the above benchmark returns will justify the higher fees.

 But paying higher fees do not guarantee good returns.